 After trying the methods above, head back to Google PageSpeed Insights to ensure that render-blocking is not an issue anymore.

-Website speed is one of the most critical factors in attracting and retaining visitors.
-This is because search engines consider site speed when ranking results.
+Website speed is one of the most important factors in attracting and retaining visitors.
+This is because search engines consider site speed when ranking results, so increasing WordPress site speed is essential.

 Hopefully, this tutorial is beneficial for you.
 Feel free to comment below if you have any questions.
 Good luck!